John T. Pawlikowski

-John T. Pawlikowski, O.S.M. (born November 2, 1940) is a Servite Friar priest, Professor Emeritus of Social Ethics, and Former Director of the Catholic-Jewish Studies Program, part of The Bernardin Center for Theology and Ministry, at Catholic Theological Union (CTU) in Chicago.
+John T. Pawlikowski, O.S.M. (born November 2, 1940) is an American Servite priest, Professor Emeritus of Social Ethics, and Former Director of the Catholic-Jewish Studies Program, part of The Bernardin Center for Theology and Ministry, at Catholic Theological Union (CTU) in Chicago.
 He is currently in residence at Assumption Church in the River North section of Chicago.

 As member of Catholic Theological Union since 1968, Pawlikowski was appointed to the United States Holocaust Memorial Council in 1980 by then-President Jimmy Carter.
 He was subsequently re-appointed by Presidents George H. W. Bush and Bill Clinton.
 As of 2008, he chaired the council's Subcommittee on Church Relations and served on its executive committee, the Committee on Conscience, and academic committee.
 Pawlikowski also served as president of the International Council of Christians and Jews (ICCJ) from 2002 to 2008.

 Early life

 Pawlikowski was born on November 2, 1940, in Chicago, Illinois, the son of Thaddeus John and Anna Mary (née Mizera) Pawlikowski.
 After high school, he entered the Order of the Servants of Mary in 1958, and subsequently enrolled at Loyola University Chicago, graduating with a Bachelor of Arts degree in 1963.
 He continued his priestly studies in Northern Ireland, only to return to the United States and eventually graduate from the University of Saint Mary of the Lake (Mundelein Seminary).
 Pawlikowski was then ordained to the priesthood in 1967, and a year later became one of the founding faculty members of Catholic Theological Union.
 In 1970, he received a Doctor of Philosophy degree in social ethics from The University of Chicago.
 He also studied, for a time, at the University of Wisconsin-Madison and Mansfield College, University of Oxford.
 In addition to his teaching responsibilities at CTU, he has also completed fellowships at St. Edmund's College, University of Cambridge and the Catholic University of Leuven.

+Pawlikowski's students at the Catholic Theological Union included a young Robert Prevost, who was elected Pope Leo XIV in the 2025 conclave.
+Pawlikowski remembered Prevost as "a pretty bright student… My experience of him was he’s a very open-minded person who’s very much in the context of Vatican II."
+Under Pawlikowski, Prevost studied Catholic social teaching.